Paradox-Innovator-Group/.github/profile/README.md

 ## Hi there 👋
+We are Paradox Innovator, a team of 6 innovators that aim to build future.

 Paradox Innovator focuses on different innovative projects or ideas to compete in the same or different competitions and